Retributive justice: Alternatives

 Traditional alternatives to retributive justice have been exile and shunning.
 In pre-modern societies such sentences were often the equivalent of the death penalty as individuals would find it impossible to survive without the support and protection of the society that they had wronged.

-Modern alternatives to retributive measures include psychiatric imprisonment, restorative justice and transformative justice.
+Modern alternatives to retributive measures include utilitarian justice, psychiatric imprisonment, restorative justice and transformative justice.
 A general overview of criminal justice puts each of these ideals in context.

 One libertarian approach to this issue argues that full restitution (in the broad, rather than technical legal, sense) is compatible with both retributivism and a utilitarian degree of deterrence.